JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 ## Frame Breakdown

 In its initial release, Solari supports raytraced diffuse direct (DI) and indirect lighting (GI).
 Light can come from either emissive triangle meshes, or analytic [directional lights](https://docs.rs/bevy/0.16.1/bevy/pbr/struct.DirectionalLight.html).
+Everything is fully dynamic in realtime, with no baking required.

 Direct lighting is handled via ReSTIR DI, while indirect lighting is handled by a combination of ReSTIR GI and a world-space irradiance cache.
 Denoising is handled by DLSS Ray Reconstruction.